 How do you know if you have PFAS in your water?

 To determine if you have PFAS in your water, contact your local water provider online or search the Environmental Working Group (EWG) interactive PFAS contamination map.
-We also have a comprehensive tap water database with detailed information on your local water quality.

 How Can PFAS be removed from your drinking water?